Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Related Work

 \subsection{Single Network Learning}

-Network embedding is aimed at learning compact node representations based on network topology only or with side information in an unsupervised manner to facilitate a range of learning tasks, such as node classification and network visualization.
-For topology-only embedding methods, most of existing works focused on preserving network structures and properties in embedding vectors through various techniques such as negative sampling approach~\cite{WWW-15-Jian,KDD-14-Bryan,KDD-16-Grover}, matrix factorization technique~\cite{CIKM-15-SsCao,AAAI-17-XiaoW} and deep learning models~\cite{AAAI-16-SsCao,KDD-16-DxW,asunam-ShenC17,corr-xshen}.
-Most recently, regularization methods based on generative adversarial networks or adversarial training are exploited to handle noisy and incomplete networked data to improve generalization ability~\cite{AAAI-18-Quanyu,IJCAI-PanHLJYZ18,AdvT4NE_WWW2019}.
-Aside from topology-only methods, many models are proposed to incorporate side information such as node attributes~\cite{IJCAI-ZhangYBZYZE018,IJCAI-PanHLJYZ18,WWW-XuWCY18}.
+Network embedding~\cite{survey-NE-18,survey-HamiltonYL17,survey-KG-21} is aimed at learning compact node representations based on network topology only or with side information in an unsupervised manner to facilitate a range of learning tasks, such as node classification and network visualization.
+For topology-only embedding methods, most of existing works focused on preserving network structures and properties in embedding vectors through various techniques such as negative sampling approach~\cite{WWW-15-Jian,KDD-14-Bryan,KDD-16-Grover}, matrix factorization technique~\cite{CIKM-15-SsCao,AAAI-17-XiaoW} and deep learning models~\cite{AAAI-16-SsCao,KDD-16-DxW,asunam-ShenC17,corr-xshen,TNNLS-TNE}.
+Most recently, regularization methods based on generative adversarial networks or adversarial training are exploited to handle noisy and incomplete networked data to improve generalization ability~\cite{AAAI-18-Quanyu,IJCAI-PanHLJYZ18,AdvT4NE_WWW2019,TCYB-PanHFLJZ20}.
+Aside from topology-only methods, many models are proposed to incorporate side information such as node attributes~\cite{IJCAI-ZhangYBZYZE018,IJCAI-PanHLJYZ18,WWW-XuWCY18,TNNLS-LYLZPSGZCKG21}.
 For example, ANRL~\cite{IJCAI-ZhangYBZYZE018} optimizes both network structure preserving loss and feature reconstruction loss based on stacked autoencoder.
+LANE~\cite{WSDM-17-HuangLH} further incorporates label information in the attributed network embedding process.